Difference between Simplex Transmission Modes and Half Duplex Transmission Modes

 1. Simplex Mode :

 Simplex mode is as on a one-way street, the communication is unidirectional, as on a one-way street.
-In this, only one of the two devices on a link can transmit, the other can only receive.
-This mode is use the entire capacity of the channel to send data in one direction.
+In this, only one of the two devices on a link can transmit, and the other can only receive.
+This mode uses the entire capacity of the channel to send data in one direction.

 Example:- keyboard and monitor.

 Half-duplex mode is when the sender can send the data and also can receive the data one at a time.
 It is two-way directional i.e. bi-directional communication but one at a time.